-Children learn to develop values and positive attitudes towards themselves and others in many aspects of the curriculum which in turn contribute to their personal and social development.
-Our schools work hard to build confidence and self-esteem and provide opportunities for children to contribute to the whole school community.
+Children learn to develop values and positive attitudes towards themselves and others in many aspects of the curriculum, which in turn contribute to their personal and social development.
+Our school works hard to build confidence and self-esteem and provide opportunities for children to contribute to the whole school community.
 Much of their development in these areas, helps to lay the foundations for becoming responsible citizens of the future.

 We promote and expect a high standard of responsible behaviour from pupils towards staff, other pupils and towards their surroundings.
-Self-discipline is the key to good behaviour and we depend on your support in reinforcing the discipline guidelines of the school.